istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 EOF
 {{< /text >}}

-Now you can see both `foo` `bar` namespaces enforcing mutual TLS only traffic, thus requests from `sleep.legacy` failing at both.
+Now, both the `foo` and `bar` namespaces enforce mutual TLS only traffic, so you should see requests from `sleep.legacy` failing for both.

 {{< text bash >}}
 $ for from in "foo" "bar" "legacy"; do for to in "foo" "bar"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/ip -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done